tpaschalis/tpaschalis.github.io/_posts/2026-03-31-agentic-protoreflect-apis.md

 but what is defined in Protobuf files is what the server receives and sends back.
 There's no need for trial-and-error.

-As we're combining new APIs that operate on higher abstraction layers, agents also get these new powers almost for free.
+As we're combining these APIs into new ones that operate on higher abstraction layers, agents also get these new powers almost for free.
 For example, we now supports a new pair of APIs for `Discovery` and `Instrumentation`.
 These allow onboarding services for telemetry using a slick and shiny UI in the [Instrumentation Hub](https://grafana.com/blog/instrumentation-hub-a-guided-scalable-way-to-roll-out-your-observability-coverage-without-losing-control/).
-I'm proud of that UI jazz, but you know what?
-You can also tell Claude 'look here, run discovery and instrument X/Y/Z' and call it a day.
+I'm proud of that UI jazz, for hand-holding new users but you know what?
+They can also tell Claude 'look here, run discovery and instrument X/Y/Z' and call it a day.

 ### So what?